Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Language in unified vision-language-action models

-Instead of relying on 2D inputs, 3D-VLA~\citep{zhen20243dvla3dvisionlanguageactiongenerative} is built on a 3D-based LLM and introduces a set of interaction tokens to engage with the embodied environment.
 As the field of VLAs continues to rapidly evolve with the advancement of foundation models, we present a systematic taxonomy to organize recent developments.
-Our taxonomy follows the flow: Perception $\rightarrow$ Reasoning $\rightarrow$ Action $\rightarrow$ Learning \& Adapting\footnote{In this taxonomy, we focus on delineating the primary contribution of each method (like reasoning aspect), even though most methods involve multiple aspects (such as perception, action).}, as illustrated in Figure \ref{fig:vla-taxonomy}: \begin{itemize} \item \textbf{Perception}: Methods that focus on optimizing how VLAs perceive and understand their environment, including: \emph{Data Sources and Augmentation}, \emph{3D Scene Representation and Grounding}, and \emph{Multimodal Sensing and Fusion}. \item \textbf{Reasoning}: Approaches that enhance the model's internal ``thought process'', that is, how it forms plans, leverages prior knowledge, and predicts outcomes to solve complex tasks, including: \emph{Internal World Models and Reasoning}, \emph{Preserving Foundational VLM Capabilities}, and \emph{Long-Horizon Planning}. \item \textbf{Action}: Methods that focus on the optimization regarding the ``output'' stage of the policy, concerning the form and mechanism of the robot's actions.
-This bridges the gap between the model's internal plan and its physical embodiment, primarily including: \emph{Action Generation and Execution}. \item \textbf{Learning \& Adapting}: Techniques for efficiently training, fine-tuning VLA models to enhance their adaptability to new situations and downstream tasks, including: \emph{Efficient Adaptation and Fine-Tuning}. \end{itemize}
+Our taxonomy follows the flow: Perception $\rightarrow$ Reasoning $\rightarrow$ Action $\rightarrow$ Adaptation\footnote{In this taxonomy, we focus on delineating the primary contribution of each method (like reasoning aspect), even though most methods involve multiple aspects (such as perception, action).}, as illustrated in Figure \ref{fig:vla-taxonomy}: \begin{itemize} \item \textbf{Perception}: Methods that focus on optimizing how VLAs perceive and understand their environment, including: \emph{Data Sources and Augmentation}, \emph{3D Scene Representation and Grounding}, and \emph{Multimodal Sensing and Fusion}. \item \textbf{Reasoning}: Approaches that enhance the model's internal ``thought process'', that is, how it forms plans, leverages prior knowledge, and predicts outcomes to solve complex tasks, including: \emph{Internal World Models and Reasoning}, \emph{Preserving Foundational VLM Capabilities}, and \emph{Long-Horizon Planning}. \item \textbf{Action}: Methods that focus on the optimization regarding the ``output'' stage of the policy, concerning the form and mechanism of the robot's actions.
+This bridges the gap between the model's internal plan and its physical embodiment, primarily including: \emph{Action Generation and Execution}. \item \textbf{Adaptation}: Techniques for efficiently training, fine-tuning VLA models to enhance their adaptability to new situations and downstream tasks, including: \emph{Efficient Adaptation and Fine-Tuning}. \end{itemize}

+To synthesize the rapid progress in VLAs, Table \ref{tab:vla} summarizes the comparison of representative state-of-the-art methods across these four dimensions.

-\subsubsection{Optimization for perception}
+\subsection{Optimization for perception}

 A VLA model's ability to act intelligently is fundamentally rooted in its capacity to perceive and interpret the world accurately.
 The methods in this section focus on optimizing the ``input'' stage of the policy, addressing how VLAs can be trained on richer, more diverse, and more robust data sources to build a better understanding of their environment.